Here’s our best types of bookcases guide including different designs, frame material ideas and tips on how to choose a perfect bookcase for your home.

 Industrial

 It combines a rustic design with something contemporary and modern.
-It’s a type of aesthetic that’s both sturdy, masculine, yet still somehow upscale.
+It’s a type of aesthetic that’s both sturdy, and masculine, yet still somehow upscale.

 How To Choose A Bookcase